 - Trend Micro Home Network Security.
 Ensures your network and all the smart devices on it are secure, while providing Android and iOS apps to manage the network.

-- Trend Micro VPN Proxy One / WiFi Protection.
-VPN Proxy One protects your Mac and iOS devices with an emphasis on Privacy, while WiFi Protection emphasizes Security across all four platforms, including Mac, iOS, Windows and Android devices.
+- Trend Micro VPN Proxy One Pro.
+VPN Proxy One Pro protects your Mac and iOS devices with an emphasis on Privacy.

 - Trend Micro Password Manager for Mac.
 Trend Micro’s Password Manager is available for Mac, Windows, iOS, and Android devices.
 Synch your passwords across all platforms.